makersacademy/airport_challenge/challenge-README.md

 I got this working, but my next issue was using doubles in testing.
 I understand the concept of what I am trying to do.
 But cannot get the syntax to achieve what I want, despite trying documentation/Youtube.
 # My doubles which are meant to "guarantee" if there is a storm or not seem to still be randomly giving outputs.
 Meaning the tests sometimes pass or fail, depending on the random number generator.

+Saturday -
+I moved on to creating an airport class.
+I completed the User Stories relating to having an adjustable limit of planes.
+However, I ran into issues when trying to assign multiple attributes at once to a Airport instance.
+I struggled with this for a long time, then decided to just have 2 methods, as a workaround.
+I created a method that checks the number of planes VS the limit.
+I went to try and incorporate this into the "land" method, along with a counter.
+However, I ran out of time.
+With hindsight, I should've commented out the failing storm code, as this complicated incorporating the counter/limit check methods.